 Unfortunately, face masks have been selling out.
-But if you are going to an airport/flying on an airplane, you’ll be amongst people in tight quarters that could make the usage of, at the bare minimum, a surgical mask, a good one.
+But if you are going to an airport/flying on an airplane, you’ll be among people in tight quarters that could make the usage of, at the bare minimum, a surgical mask, a good one.

-You are going to want to teach your children (and learn yourself) proper handwashing techniques too.
+You are going to want to teach your children (and learn yourself) proper hand washing techniques too.
 Viruses have a difficult time surviving the scrubbing with soap and hot water.
 If you can’t do this frequently, at least do it before you touch your face, eyes, or mouth and before you eat.
 You also want to make sure that this goes for applying lip balms, etc. Wash your hands with hot soapy water for at least 20 seconds to make sure you kill as many microbes as you can.